josephdpandaravalappil/quiz/README.md

 # Quiz

-Quiz.com is an online application which can be used to take onlie tests students in different countries.
+Quiz.com is an online application which can be used to take onlie tests for students in different cities and schools.

-Deveoped using Python Django with Postgres Database
+Developed using Python Django with Postgres Database

 Features